indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   ``spawn``.
 This resolves a ``TypeError: spawn_main() missing 1 required positional argument: 'pipe_handle'`` run-time error that would occur in this configuration. (#483)
+* The ``pyembed`` crate better handles errors during interpreter initialization.
+  This fixes a regression to the error handling introduced by the port to PyO3 in version 0.18.0. (#481)

 New Features
 ^^^^^^^^^^^^